 Congestion has become a constant and will only get worse.
 Nashville can’t build its way out of traffic jams with more and wider roads.
 We need transportation alternatives so that having more people doesn’t mean more gridlock.

 Nashville has been talking about transit for years – now we have the opportunity to take action.
-Mayor Megan Barry has proposed Let’s Move Nashville, a bold plan based on input from community leaders, business owners, and neighbors.
+Let’s Move Nashville is a bold plan based on input from community leaders, business owners, and neighbors.
 This plan will ensure that all Nashvillians have access to better transportation options.

 The Let’s Move Nashville plan includes:

 MTA will expand services on 10 of MTA’s busiest routes (West End, Shelby, Hillsboro, Charlotte, Murfreesboro, Bordeaux, Dickerson, Gallatin, Nolensville, Music City Circuit) by providing service that comes at least every 15 minutes during peak travel times and runs 20 hours a day.

 - Expanded service hours will be 5:15 a.m.–1:15 a.m.
 Monday through Saturday, and 6:15 a.m.–10:15 p.m. on Sundays

 - Improved frequency, every 15 minutes, by fall 2019

 Light rail transit (LRT) brings fast, high-capacity trains to Nashville – traveling in their own lanes and avoiding daily traffic congestion.
 Travel by LRT is dependable and hassle-free, providing an alternative to driving for people traveling in and out of downtown for work or play.
 And passengers will find park-and-ride lots, bike lanes and racks, and sidewalks along the LRT corridors to make riding LRT easy to access.